paddles banner

 We prefer the jackets to be washed before you return them.
 Please wash them and return them after your last practice.

-Practice @ Puslinch Lake is 45 - 60 minutes,
+Practice @ Puslinch Lake is 45 - 60 minutes, upon loading the boat, depending on conditions and how the team feels.

 Practice will be held regardless of how many participants are available.